 Anyone interested in running a program similar to MPM should feel free to contact the organizers for more details and discussion about how to adapt this to another institution!

-Each student reads an article from an undergraduate math journal then presents their article in under three minutes at the end of the workshop.
+Each student reads an article from an undergraduate math journal, a small section of a textbook, or another mathematical paper that they find interesting and accessible.
+They then present their article in under five minutes at the end of the workshop.

 Small groups work on math puzzles together and are guided by graduate mentors.
 Prizes are awarded for best explained answers.